Shopify/cli/packages/cli/README.md

 ## `shopify theme share`

 Creates a shareable, unpublished, and new theme on your theme library with a randomized name.
-Works like an alias to `shopify theme push -u -t=RANDOMIZED_NAME`.

 ```
 USAGE